csmith1188/chessbar/DOCS.md

 - Fixed bug with piece selection

 ### Kayden
-- did nothing
+- added css to index
--
+- made two boxes for captured pieces and a box for turns
--
+- added containers